Rashtriya Military School, Dholpur: Academic block

 Besides the Academic block the Kesarbagh Hill Fort houses a post office, Police Chowki, swimming pool, golf course, tennis court and craft room.
 The school houses a library.

 Residential block

-There are six hostels - Nalanda, Jagan, Shivaji (old name Vikram), Udaibhan, Chittor and Ujjain.
+There are six hostels - Nalanda, Vikram(Old name Jagan), Shivaji (old name Vikram), Udaibhan, Chittor and Ujjain.
 Along with hostels the new campus has the Principal's residence, cadet's mess, Vivekanand Hall, VIP guest house, guest house, cafeteria, CSD canteen, MI Room, staff residence, Temple, basketball courts, lawn tennis courts, gymnasium, boxing ring, obstacles.
 Stairs from the new campus lead to play grounds for daily games activities.
 There are three lakes around the campus - India Lake, Pakistan Lake and Duck Lake (getting their name due to their physical shape).

 Every hostel has two floors, with Junior Dorm, Middle dorm and Box Room on the first floor and Senior dorm in one side and Preparation Room, Recreation Room and warden office on the other.
 A house is under command of a House Captain.
 School is commanded by a School Captain, School Adjutant, a CCA Captain and a Sports Captain.